floraison/flor/doc/glossary.md

 ## ganger

 The ganger is a component of the [scheduler](#scheduler).
 It's the middleman between flor and the taskers.
 British definition of the word: "the foreman of a gang of labourers."

+The ganger receives the tasks from the flor executor, decides what tasker will be invoked and hands it the task.

 ## hook
 ## hooker